One of the most common questions asked by Newfoundland dog owners is when is the best time to spay or neuter their dog.

 Over the years it’s been a debated topic by breeders, owners and veterinarian professionals.

-Currently, the recommended age that a Newfoundland dog should be neutered is 18 to 24 months due to the possible health issues that can arise from altering before that age.
+Currently, the recommended age that a Newfoundland dog should be neutered is 18 to 24 months due to the possible health problems that can arise from altering before that age.

 What does it mean to spay or neuter?